me-sajib/taher-the-stack/README.md

 yarn prisma migrate dev exp-proxy-manager
 ```

-now run the all apps parallelly
+now run the all apps in parallel

 ```bash
 yarn start:all